BLOG

 Blind Scenario: The Friday Night Bottleneck

 Context: A B2B SaaS company grew to $7M ARR on the strength of the founder’s personal brand and LinkedIn presence.
 They hired a team of four marketers (content, design, ads, ops).
-The founder insisted on a “final look” at every piece of content to ensure it matched his voice.
+The founder insisted on a “final look”.
+At every piece of content to support it matched his voice.

-• The Brand Bible: We spent two weeks extracting the founder’s preferences into a rigid style guide.
+• The Brand Bible: Organizations spent two weeks extracting the founder’s preferences into a rigid style guide.

-• The “No-Look” Threshold: We established a rule that any asset with a budget impact under $5,000 or a lifespan of less than one week (social posts) did not require founder approval.
+• The “No-Look”.
+Threshold: Organizations established a rule that any asset with a budget impact under $5,000 or a lifespan of less than one week (social posts) did not require founder approval.

 • The Weekly Review: Founder interaction was limited to a single 60-minute strategic review on Mondays.
 If it wasn’t in the Monday deck, it didn’t get reviewed.